TheRandomOwl/VOC-Detector/README.md

 **Example Usage**:
 1. **Plot Signals**:
-   - Select the folder containing the data.
-   - Choose a directory to save the plotted signals.
    - Optionally, set top and bottom plot limits.
    - Click "Plot Signals."

-2. **Show Average Signal**:
    - Select the folder containing the data.
+   - Choose a directory to save the plotted signals.

+3. **Show Average Signal**:
-   - Click "Show Avg Signal" to analyze the signal using all available methods.
+   - Click "Show Avg Signal" to analyze the average signal using all available methods.
+   - Select the folder containing the data.

-3. **Compare Runs**:
+4. **Compare Runs**:
+   - Click "Compare Runs" to compare signals using all available methods.
    - Select folders for Folder A and Folder B.
    - Choose a directory to save the comparison plot.
-   - Click "Compare Runs" to compare signals using all available methods.

-4. **Export to CSV**:
+5. **Export to CSV**:
+   - Click "Export to one CSV" or "Export to multiple CSVs," or "Export Average to CSV".
    - Select the folder containing the data.
    - Choose a directory to save the CSV files.
-   - Click "Export to one CSV" or "Export to multiple CSVs," or export the average signal.

-5. **Show Version Info**:
+6. **Show Version Info**:
    - Click "Show Version Info" to display the current version of the GUI and VOC CLI.

-6. **Cancel Process**:
+7. **Cancel Process**:
    - Click "Cancel Process" to stop any running command.

 ## VOC-CLI